Table of Contents

 You must contact your closest Italian consulate or embassy to make a visa appointment as soon as you get a letter of admission from your university.
 To stay in Italy after your studies, you also have to apply for a post-study visa in Italy.

-Cost to Study in Italy for international students
+Cost of studying in Italy for international students

 The cost to study in Italy can be divided into tuition fees, accommodation costs, and other living costs.